CHAPTER 10-1

 (B) Such records shall be maintained at the Prairie Band Potawatomi Nation Tribal Government building and shall not be removed from said building absent the consent of the Tax Commission.

-(C) No monies shall be released or expended from this account or fund except upon approval by the Tribal Council appropriating a specific amount of the monies contained therein for the use of a particular department, agency, or program of the Nation.
+(C) No monies shall be released or expended from the Treasury Account or fund except upon approval by the Tribal Council appropriating a specific amount of the monies contained therein for the use of a particular department, agency, or program of the Nation.

 (D) All tax monies, license fees, penalties, interest, service fees or charges or other monies collected by the Tax Commission in the administration and enforcement of this title, except as otherwise specifically authorized by law, shall be deposited in the Treasury Account.

-The Tax Commission is hereby authorized to bring any necessary action in any appropriate Court for the collection of any taxes, penalties or interest assessed and unpaid.
+The Tax Commission is hereby authorized to bring any necessary action in any appropriate court for the collection of any taxes, penalties or interest assessed and unpaid.
 Such action shall be civil in nature and all penalties and interest shall be in the form of civil damages for nonpayment.
+Any action for the collection of any taxes, penalties, and interest shall be brought within three (3) years of the tax being due.
 Any civil remedies, including but not limited to garnishments, attachments, and execution, shall be available for the collection of any monies due the Nation.
 The Tax Commission may request the tribal attorney to bring any necessary action for the collection of any taxes, penalties, or interest assessed and unpaid.

 (C) The Tax Commission may cause such sales to be conducted at such times as it deems sufficient property has accumulated to make such sale profitable.